 As you can imagine, this type of transaction arrangement can streamline big equipment purchases, especially if your company has struggled with credit history in the past.
 But what if you need additional resources to support that equipment?

-Growth can certainly be expensive, and that’s why PEAC Solutions offers working capital loans in addition to equipment financing.
+Growth can certainly be expensive, and that’s why PEAC Solutions offers access to working capital loans in addition to equipment financing.
 Working capital loans for small businesses are short-term loans that provide companies with a lump sum of cash to support expansion projects.

 Why Apply for a Working Capital Loan and Equipment Financing Simultaneously?